Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-keys/migration_guide.md

 ### Create a key

 In `azure-keyvault` you could create a key by using `KeyVaultClient`'s `create_key` method, which required a vault endpoint, key name, and key type.
-This method returned a `KeyBundle` contianing the key.
+This method returned a `KeyBundle` containing the key.

 ```python
 # create an RSA key